House for Holland – with Charles Holland

-Our project for Hull’s City of Culture 2017 is a house.
-Not just any house – a galvanised steel, 2 storey house.
+The second is an invited project for Hull’s City of Culture 2017: A galvanised steel, 2 storey house.

 This will provide 2 spaces for events: One above – a consciously domestic space, and one under the house that is a flexible event or studio space that can be opened up to be part of the public realm, or be more contained – depending on the occupation of the building and the events that will be curated there.